×

 What advice do overseas retirees have for others considering retiring abroad?

 "Overseas retirees often advise others considering retiring abroad to do their research on the destination country, climate, culture and healthcare as well as living costs and expectations.
 It’s also important to be mindful that some places may have a different healthcare system than what you’re used to, so be sure to understand what that covers and doesn’t cover too.
 Make sure you consult with a legal expert to understand the various regulations and tax implications of retiring abroad and seek advice from an accredited financial advisor familiar with expat investments and taxation.
-Many retirees also recommend finding a mentor or getting in touch with expat groups or local meet-up groups for advice, socializing, culture and support too," explained a retiree in Punta del Diablo.
+Many retirees also recommend finding a mentor or getting in touch with expat groups or local meet-up groups for advice, socializing, culture and support too," said a retiree who moved to Punta del Diablo, Uruguay.

 What are the most challenging aspects of retiring in Punta del Diablo?